Leaky Gut

 • To act as a barrier to prevent the absorption of larger more toxic macro-molecules

+A compromised lining becomes permeable to large undigested food compounds, toxins and bacteria.
 These promote exaggerated immune responsiveness and an inflammatory reaction that can manifest at any location in the body after they enter circulation.
+This intestinal permeability is known as “Leaky Gut”.

-Functional Medicine Management of Leaky Gut
+Functional medicine management of Leaky Gut

 There is extensive research and publications on this condition, including causal factors, associated health conditions and dietary and nutritional compounds that help repair the damage that takes place to the intestinal lining.